rldessart/IAF-framework/README.md

 ## License

+This project is licensed under the MIT License.

-This code is provided for academic and research purposes.
-Users are free to use, modify, and distribute the scripts, provided that proper citation of the associated publication is given.
+Users are free to use, modify, and distribute this code, provided that proper citation of the associated publication is given.